CodyJasonBennett/four/README.md

 ## Installation

-To install, use your preferred package manager:
+To install, use your preferred package manager or CDN:

 ```bash
 npm install four@npm:fourwastaken